Platoniq/wilder-journal/_articles/en/crowdfunding-cinema.md

 It is true that when we received the proposal, it was at the beginning of 2021, sorry, 2022, and we were still a little bit dragging our feet about Omicrons and Covid.
 It was practically suicide, but we said whatever, we jumped on the bike and we'll see what happens.

-{% quote { "author": "Javier Pachón (CineCiutat)" } %}Nosotros empezamos como plataforma, sin hacer una campaña de crowdfunding, pero es evidente que CineCiutat volvió a nacer a través del crowdfunding.{% endquote %}
+{% quote { "author": "Javier Pachón (CineCiutat)" } %}We started as a platform, without a crowdfunding campaign, but it is clear that CineCiutat was born again through crowdfunding.{% endquote %}

 ### FP: They are two quite different initiatives.
 One has been going on for a decade, the other, although it's a long-standing story, is starting something new.
 The question would be: what did you get out of the campaign, how did you experience it, what do you think of the impact it could have had?